securitykitten/blog_old/_posts/2014-12-02-vm-checking-and-detecting.md

 </figure>

 ###Drive Size Check
-Now that the malware is finished checking registry keys it will do a final check to figure out the drive size.
+Now that the malware is finished checking registry keys it will do a final audit to figure out the drive size.
 There are a variety of ways that malware can accomplish this, but this particular sample is using DeviceIOControl.
-The first thing that it does is get a handle to PhysicalDrive0 via CreateFileA
+The first thing that it does is get a handle to PhysicalDrive0 via CreateFileA.

 <figure>
 <img src="/images/antivm_check_phycheck.png">
 </figure>

-It will then use this handle and pass it to DeviceIOControl with the dwIOControlCode 7405C (IOCTL_DISK_GET_LENGTH_INFO)
+It will then use the returned handle and pass it to DeviceIOControl with the dwIOControlCode 7405C (IOCTL_DISK_GET_LENGTH_INFO)

 <figure>
 <img src="/images/antivm_check_phycheck_1.png">